C4Q/AC3.2-MorningBreath/README.md

 - MTA Advisories

 ##Future Roadmap:
-- implementing an alarm that activates app (doable? )
+- implementing an alarm that activates app (doable?)
-- filter setting to users content (like facetergram)
+- filter setting to users content (like facestergram)

 #Lessons Learned